-To round out your third and final day in Medellin, I’d recommend heading to the Santafe shopping mall… Yes, it is a strange recommendation, but people in Medellin love malls, and the Santafe mall is quite impressive, offering up an overwhelming number of stores beneath a giant retractable roof that opens up to take advantage of the beautiful weather in the City of Eternal Spring.
+To round out your third and final day in Medellin, I’d recommend heading to the Santafe shopping mall… Yes, it is a strange recommendation, but people in Medellin love malls and the Santafe mall is quite impressive, offering up an overwhelming number of stores beneath a giant retractable roof that opens up to take advantage of the beautiful weather in the City of Eternal Spring.

-Above all, Medellin is a place of surprises that will draw you in, even if it lacks big name tourist attractions or the type of things that attract most tourists to Latin America.
+Above all, Medellin is a place of surprises that will draw you in, even if it lacks big-name tourist attractions or the type of things that attract most tourists to South America.
 Whether you’ve got 3 days in Medellin or three weeks, I’m sure you will find plenty to keep you busy here and I think you’ll see just why this place has become such a hot spot and why people like me have decided to settle down for much longer periods of time too.

-So there you have it, my suggested itinerary for three days in Medellin — I hope it helps you hit the ground running during your stay in Medellin and that you get lots out of your trip.
-For more ideas and info, don’t miss my other in-depth articles about Medellin.
+So there you have it, my suggested itinerary for 3 days in Medellin — I hope it helps you hit the ground running during your stay in Medellin and that you get lots out of your trip.
+For more ideas and info, don’t miss my many other in-depth articles about Medellin.